Media and News

-In February, an arbitration panel ruled in her favor, finding the brothers and the bank’s J.P.
-Morgan Securities LLC unit liable for abusing their fiduciary duty and making fraudulent misrepresentations.
-The arbitrators also found the bank and Evan Schottenstein liable for elder abuse.
+The panel found JPMorgan’s securities unit and the two advisers liable for abusing their fiduciary duty and making fraudulent misrepresentations.
+It also found the bank and one of the grandsons, Evan Schottenstein, liable for elder abuse, ordering about $19 million in damages.
 Read more